parkertimmins/sigmod23ann/README.md

 Parallelism:
 All linear algebra was implemented using SIMD intrinsics as can be seen at: https://github.com/parkertimmins/sigmod23ann/blob/main/src/LinearAlgebra.hpp
+The use of the recursive K-means splitting complicated parallelization.
+High in the tree, when there are very few groups, we want to parallelize the function calls internally.
+For example, when splitting into the first two clusters, all threads should be used to compute which cluster a given points belongs to.
+This can be done very easily by partition the points into sets and processing each set on a separate thread.
+When the data has been split in to many clusters, parallelization becomes more complicated.
+As single function calls may be processing a small number of points it is inefficient to use all threads within a single Kmean split function call.
+It is better to use separate function for separate split calls.
+This allows work to not be overly granular, and keeps data thread-local.
+But allowing multiple threads to process different instances of a recursive function is not simple.
+[Thankfully, the TBB library](https://github.com/oneapi-src/oneTBB) provides a solution.
+We can use [parallel_for](https://github.com/parkertimmins/sigmod23ann/blob/main/src/SolutionKmeans.hpp#L227) for perform parallelism within split function calls, and [parallel_invoke](https://github.com/parkertimmins/sigmod23ann/blob/main/src/SolutionKmeans.hpp#L307) to run recursive function instances in parallel.
+The TBB thread scheduler balances the work between the two method since they are called within the same function.

 Navigating Codebase:
 As this code was written for a contest, its a bit messy, with lots of commented out and duplicated code from different versions.
-The constructResult function which does all the work is at: https://github.com/parkertimmins/sigmod23ann/blob/main/src/SolutionKmeans.hpp#L1003
+The constructResult function which does all the work is at: https://github.com/parkertimmins/sigmod23ann/blob/main/src/SolutionKmeans.hpp#L558
-Perhaps more interestingly, the code to perform this 2-cluster K-means splitting can be seen at https://github.com/parkertimmins/sigmod23ann/blob/main/src/SolutionKmeans.hpp#L440 .
+Perhaps more interestingly, the code to perform this 2-cluster K-means splitting can be seen at https://github.com/parkertimmins/sigmod23ann/blob/main/src/SolutionKmeans.hpp#L142